mrh0/cspl/README.md

 (Formaly: Quick Statement Programing Language)

 # About
-Qspl is a dynamicly typed, interpreted programing language written in Java by MRH0 (aka MRH/mrhminer/hminer.lll).
-Qspl supports both procedural and functional programming styles and is highly extendable through the java Extension api.
+CSPL is a dynamicly typed, interpreted programing language written in Java by MRH0 (aka MRH/mrhminer/hminer.lll). cspl supports both procedural and functional programming styles and is highly extendable through the java Extension api.
 Syntax and the callback-nature will feel familiar to Javascript users.
 Tested to be ~execution time of luaj in basic loops and arthmetics.